Monday, February 1, 2021

 Parallels to contrasts in poetry

-The first poem I would like to consider is the following famous verse by Bashō, where there is a stark contrast between the second and third lines:
+The first poem I would like to consider is this well-known verse by Bashō, in which a stark contrast unfolds between the second and third lines, separated by the cutting word ka:

 Horohoro to Quietly, quietly,